By DeVry University

 How to Foster Diversity in the Workplace

-Creating a more diverse workplace requires strategic action, especially if your company is in the early stages of building diversity campaigns and initiatives.
+Creating a more diverse workplace requires strategic action, especially if your company is in the early stages of building diversity campaigns and initiatives, such as a Diversity, Equity and Inclusion Council.
 Whether you’re a diversity and inclusion manager, recruiter, business leader or diversity advocate, try one these expert strategies to create a workplace where employees from underrepresented groups feel valued, seen and heard.

 Strategies for Business Leaders and Organizations